rocket-pool/old.docs.rocketpool.net/src/guides/node/withdraw.md

 1. Send a voluntarily exit request for the minipool's validator from the Beacon Chain.
 2. Wait for your validator to exit.
 3. Wait for your validator's balance to be withdrawn to your minipool on the Execution layer.
+4. Close the minipool to distrubute the rewards and access the funds

 We'll cover each step below.